wp-plugins/flyzoo/readme.txt

 **2) Install the Chat Plugin**

-1. Install and activate the chat plugin from the WordPress Admin
+1. Install and activate the chat plugin from your WordPress Admin
 2. Click on Flyzoo Live Chat on the main menu

 **1) Create your administrative account on Flyzoo.co**